Powerful insights into supply chain quality conditions from the first mile to the last.

 Traditionally, enterprises would often resort to temperature monitoring programs that utilize passive, single-use USB data loggers.
 At the end of their journey, these loggers are removed from a pallet, plugged into a computer, data is uploaded and sent to stakeholders for a review of the shipment, and the device is subsequently discarded.

 For a typical pharmaceutical manufacturer, this might add up to 150,000 traditional, one-time USB loggers that are discarded every year.
 To visualize the waste involved, a typical USB data logger measures approximately 4.25 inches in length.
-150,000 loggers would measure 10.06 miles, the height of two Mount Everests.
+150,000 loggers would measure 10.06 miles, the height of Mount Everest.

-Over the course of three years, a global pharmaceutical manufacturer might discard 450,000 single-use data loggers, which would measure approximately 30.18 miles, or the height of six Mount Everest’s, in total.
+Over the course of three years, a global pharmaceutical manufacturer might discard 450,000 single-use data loggers, which would measure approximately 30.18 miles, or the height of three Mount Everest’s, in total.

 For a global supply chain utilizing approximately 750,000 single-use, passive loggers over a five-year period this would translate to around 38,250kg in plastics produced—and discarded (assuming approximately 0.051kg of plastic is used in a single logger).
 It would also translate to approximately 229,500kg CO2 emissions for the plastics production (assuming approximately 6kg CO2 emissions per 1kg of plastic produced).1